SAP/node-rfc/doc/usage.md

 **SM59**

-The NodeJS destination is in SM59 looks like
+The Node.js destination is in SM59 looks like

 ![sm59](assets/sm59node.png)